-It's a good Idea to follow this advice,
+It's a good idea to follow this advice.

+You must do this to get the qualification.

+Continued

+FRAMING A QUESTION

+When you have made your mindmap, focus in on one or two ideas that:

-BTEP Con tinued TASK 2 FRAMING A QUEST TION Allow shout 15 minutes one or two ideas the interest you will be easy to n de your mindmap, focus in an at: esearch and get information ar tutor if you are unsure) QUESTIONS, This conclusions later.
-The you do this. own and then try to turn them in will help when you write up your te examples in the box may help and the second s ion - Health & Safety at Worl S Original Idea Serious accidents at work Question What are the causes of many accidents at work?
-Risk Assessment and Accident Prevention By occupation, which are the most hazardous jobs and how can tak assessment help?
+- interest you - will be easy to research and get information about (talk to your tutor if you are unsure)

+Write these ideas down and then try to turn them into QUESTIONS.
+This will help when you write up your conclusions later.
+The examples in the box may help you do this.

+Topic: Construction - Health & Safety at Work

+Original Idea Question Serious accidents at work What are the causes of many accidents at work?
+Risk Assessment and Accident Prevention By occupation, which are the most hazardous jobs and how can risk assessment help?
 What do you do if you see dangerous practices at work?
 PPE What personal protection equipment is needed on your site and why?

+In your portfolio, write down your chosen title/question.

+Check with your futor that it is okay.
+Remember, you can always change it later if necessary.

-TASK 3 Allow about 10 minutes Check with your fut can always change LOCATING RELEVA Your next task is to your portfolio.
-Chec NT INFORMATION locate relevant information for k with your tutor that: gh information ated in the circular inte no a roa enzar.
-TASK 4 ACTION PLANNING 40
+TASK 3 LOCATING RELEVANT INFORMATION

+Your next task is to locate relevant information for your portfolio.
+Check with your tutor that:

+- there is enough information

+- it is easily located

+- it is of the right standard

+ACTION PLANNING

+PLAN - It's a good idea next to draw up a plan of action.
+Make a table and on it write down what you intend to do and when you will do it by.
+Highlight key dates and deadlines (e.g. when you are giving a talk or having a discussion).
+Examples are located in the Learner's Planner & Guide - Level 1 Page 7, Level 2 Page 17.

-READING TO OBTAIN INFORMATION Reading and obtaining information are an essential part of the qualification and you must be able to show that you have collected, read and extracted relevant information.
+READING TO OBTAIN INFORMATION

+Reading and obtaining information are an essential part of the qualification and you must be able to show that you have collected, read and extracted relevant information.
 Level 2 learners must be able to summarise what was read into one document.